terradue-ogc-dp21/sentinel-1-sar-calibration/README.md

 ## Get the CWL Workflow

-The Sentinel-1 SAR calibration workflow releases are available at: <insert URL>
+The Sentinel-1 SAR calibration workflow releases are available at: https://github.com/terradue-ogc-dp21/sentinel-1-sar-calibration/releases

 ## Running the CWL Workflow